microchip-pic-avr-examples/pic18f57q43-adcc-data-streamer-pwm-callbacks-mcc/README.md

 ![ADCC Data Streamer, Callbacks implementation](images/ADCC_DataStreamer_Callbacks-ConfigComplete.png)

-To these, the following additional steps are needed.
+The following additional steps are required for this example.

 **Note:** The timer period is changed to 0.02s, i.e., 20 ms.